SpaceG/spaceg.github.io/_posts/2015-04-11-ui-ux-testing-start-up-and-hacker-camps-springtime-launching.markdown

 <strong>Start Up - Current Streak</strong> This week we start with the UI / UX Interface Testing.
 We look much on the design and user-friendliness.
 Of course also includes the browser testing.

+<strong>Call for Participation: Chaos Communication Camp 2015
-<strong>CCC - Camp </strong> I received an invitation from a friend for the CCC camp in Mildberg Germany.
+ </strong> I received an invitation from a friend for the CCC camp in Mildberg Germany.